 Trifecta doesn’t just provide meals, we educate our customers to develop lifelong eating habits that promote good health with or without Trifecta.
-By relying on Trifecta, Javier was learning to rely on himself.
-By tracking his macros and having the knowledge to react to changes in his body, Javier can eat with confidence.
+By relying on Trifecta, I was learning to rely on myself.
+By tracking my macros and having the knowledge to react to changes in my body, I can now eat with confidence.

 I'm taking the habits that Trifecta implemented for me and applying that to the way I live everyday.